-- 1 To install iFolder, use one of the following methods: - Install Script: Run install-ifolder-script.sh to automatically install the iFolder client. - Command Line: Open a terminal console, log in as the root user by entering su and entering your password, go to the directory where you placed the .rpm files, then enter rpm -ivh \
+- 1 To install iFolder, use one of the following methods: - Install Script: Run install-ifolder-script.sh to automatically install the iFolder client.

+NOTE: You can download the install script from the iFolder 3 Welcome page.

+• Command Line: Open a terminal console, log in as the root user by entering su and entering your password, go to the directory where you placed the .rpm files, then enter